 Combined All-Resident Experiences

 Grand Rounds – A weekly Department-wide conference.
 Residents have an opportunity to Out-of-town speakers typically spend the hour following grand rounds with trainees.

-Journal Club – A monthly presentation designed to build evidence based medicine skills.
+Journal Club – A monthly presentation designed to build evidence-based knowledge.

 Program Directors Lunch – Monthly meeting with the Program Director.